JounQin/ssr-webpack-plugin/README.md

 `vue-server-renderer` 2.2 supports rendering the entire HTML page with the `template` option.
 2.3 introduces another new feature, which allows us to pass a manifest of our client-side build to the `bundleRenderer`.
 This provides the renderer with information of both the server AND client builds, so it can automatically infer and inject preload/prefetch directives and script tags into the rendered HTML.
 This is particularly useful when rendering a bundle that leverages webpack's on-demand code splitting features: we can ensure the right chunks are preloaded/prefetched, and also directly embed `<script>` tags for needed async chunks in the HTML to avoid waterfall requests on the client, thus improving TTI (time-to-interactive).

 To generate a client manifest, you need to add the client plugin to your client webpack config.
+In addition:

-In addition, make sure to use `CommonsChunkPlugin` to split the webpack runtime into its own entry chunk, so that async chunks can be injected **after** the runtime and **before** your main app code.
+- Make sure to use `CommonsChunkPlugin` to split the webpack runtime into its own entry chunk, so that async chunks can be injected **after** the runtime and **before** your main app code.

+- Since in this case `vue-server-renderer` will be dynamically injecting the asset links, you don't need to use `html-webpack-plugin`.
+However, the setup only handles JavaScript.
+If you want to use `html-webpack-plugin` for embedding other types of assets (e.g fonts), you can still use it - just make sure to configure it with `inject: false` so that it doesn't duplicate-inject the scripts.

 ``` js
 // in your webpack client bundle config